Table of Contents

 Wiki

-A wiki is a hypertext publication housing a digital knowledge base, which typically facilitates collaborative editing as it allows the public or specific members of an organization to create and modify pages for the audience, though pages can be restricted and users can be blocked.
+A wiki is a hypertext publication housing a digital knowledge base, which typically facilitates collaborative editing as it allows the public or specific members of an organization to create and modify pages for their audience, though pages can be restricted and users can be blocked.

 List of notable wikis